-Back Injury Prevention Training Guide, OSHA, 2009
+Back Safety and Injury Prevention

 There’s a very good reason to have the back of your workforce by giving them the proper personal protective equipment (PPE) to avoid injuries, and training them in safe lifting techniques.

 Back pain is one of the most common health complaints in the United States and around the world.
 Back pain affects 8 out of 10 people at some point in their lives.
 Risks are higher for manufacturing, warehouse, hospitality and trades workers, as well as others with physically demanding jobs.

 Common Factors That May Increase Your Risk of Back Injury